MSc in Chemical Engineering

 The academic curriculum in the Chemical Engineering program is designed to provide students with an in-depth understanding of physical and chemical processes and how these processes related to engineering design and synthesis.
 The program’s core courses initially focus on advanced engineering fundamentals by covering topics in thermodynamics, transport phenomena, chemical reactor engineering and numerical methods.
 Further offerings provide depth in essential chemical engineering topics such as systems engineering and process chemistry.
 These courses collectively provide students with the ability to shape and solve complex problems, such as translating molecular information into new products and processes.

 Chemical Engineering research at Masdar Institute emphasizes energy and the environment by applying engineering fundamentals to solve the world’s most pressing issues in the development and production of fuels, improvements in energy efficiency, and mitigation of the environmental impacts of engineering processes.
 This is accomplished through laboratory exploration of catalysis and reaction engineering, transport processes, materials, polymers, and surfaces and structures.
-Beyond the laboratory, systems design and engineering utilizes mathematical tools to simulate the behavior of the process and seek optimum operating conditions.
+Beyond the laboratory, systems design and engineering utilize mathematical tools to simulate the behaviour of the process and seek optimum operating conditions.
 Effective use of simulation and optimization tools allows exploration of optimal operating conditions at both the micro and macro level to achieve improved economy, reliability, and safety of chemical processes.

 All students for all programs are required to take four program core courses.
 In addition, each student must complete the following: